Dear Neighbors,

 president@montereyheightssf.org if you are interested in attending a Board meeting.

 info@montereyheightssf.org.
-If you are not on our email list or have a questions
+If you are not on our email list or have questions

 treasurer@montereyheightssf.org for questions about dues